Joel Steinberg

-Joel Barnet Steinberg (born May 25, 1941) is a disbarred New York City criminal defense attorney who attracted international media attention when he was accused of rape and murder, and was convicted of manslaughter, in November 1, 1987, for the beating and subsequent death of a six-year-old girl, Elizabeth ("Lisa") Launders, who he and his live-in partner, Hedda Nussbaum, had illegally adopted.
+Joel Barnet Steinberg (born May 25, 1941) is a disbarred American attorney from New York City who attracted international media attention when he was accused of child abuse and murder for the beating and subsequent death of a six-year-old girl, Elizabeth ("Lisa") Launders.
+Steinberg and his live-in partner, Hedda Nussbaum, had illegally adopted the girl.
+Nussbaum was granted immunity for her testimony, and Steinberg was convicted of manslaughter in November 1987 and parolled in 2004.

 Early life

 Joel Steinberg was raised in the Bronx and Yonkers, New York in a Jewish family.
-After graduating from Fordham University in 1962, he attended New York University Law School but was dropped in 1964, and joined the U.S. Air Force in the following year.
+After graduating from Fordham University in 1962, he attended New York University Law School but was dropped in 1964, and joined the U.S. Air Force the following year.
 Following his military career, he returned to law school, and was admitted to the bar in New York.
-Due to the ongoing Vietnam War, lawyers whose studies were interrupted by conscription were exempted from the bar exam requirement, if they met certain requirements.
+Due to the ongoing Vietnam War, lawyers whose studies were interrupted by conscription were exempted from the bar exam requirement, if they met certain conditions.

 Background

-Steinberg shared a Greenwich Village, Manhattan apartment at 14 West 10th St with his live-in partner, Hedda Nussbaum.
-Steinberg worked as a lawyer, specialising in arranging adoptions.
+Steinberg shared a Greenwich Village, Manhattan apartment at 14 West 10th Street with his live-in partner and common-law wife, Hedda Nussbaum.
+Steinberg worked as a lawyer, specializing in arranging adoptions.

-The couple also raised two illegally adopted children, 6-year-old Lisa and 16-month-old Mitchell.
-Steinberg had been hired by a single mother named Michele Launders to locate a suitable adoptive family for Lisa.
-Launders paid Steinberg $500, requesting Lisa be placed in a Roman Catholic family.
+The couple also raised two illegally adopted children, six-year-old Lisa and 16-month-old Mitchell.
+Steinberg had been hired by a single mother named Michelle Launders to locate a suitable adoptive family for Lisa.
+Launders had paid Steinberg $500, requesting that Lisa be placed in a Roman Catholic family.
 Steinberg reportedly found a family, but the adoption fell through when they refused to pay $50,000 for the baby.
-Steinberg decided to bring Lisa to live with them, but never filed formal adoption papers, and the child was not legally adopted.
+Steinberg decided to take Lisa to live with him and Nussbaum, but never filed formal adoption papers, and the child was not legally adopted.

 Mitchell had also been illegally adopted, with the child being recommended to them by Dr. Peter Sarosi, who had previously treated Nussbaum for infertility.
 Nicole Smigiel, the boy's birth mother, was 16 years old at the time.
 She allowed the doctor and an attorney to handle the adoption.
 However, papers were never filed, and no payments were made, causing the adoption of Mitchell to be ruled illegal.

 The relationship between Steinberg and Nussbaum was fraught, with neighbors regularly phoning police during their 13-year relationship to report that Steinberg beat Nussbaum.
-Her screams often echoed through the air shafts of the building, and friends begged Nussbaum to leave Steinberg.
+Friends urged Nussbaum to leave Steinberg.
 On previous visits, police found Nussbaum hiding in a closet, and refusing to come out.
-Neighbors also reported suspected child abuse, and investigators twice visited the apartment, but found nothing wrong.
+Neighbors also reported suspected child abuse, and investigators twice visited the apartment but no charges came of these encounters.
 Nussbaum suffered multiple broken bones over the last 10 years of her relationship with Steinberg, with the heaviest attacks occurring in the last five years the couple was together.
 Her nose had been broken several times, and she had cauliflower ears as a result of the beatings.